metablaster/WindowsFirewallRuleset/README.md

 12. Back to PowerShell console and run one of the two `Deploy-Firewall` commands below:

-    To deploy firewall automatically without any prompt run:
+    To deploy firewall automatically  with as few prompts as possible run:

     ```powershell
     .\Scripts\Deploy-Firewall.ps1 -Force